Samuel-Hendryx-HCL/Samuel-Hendryx-HCL/README.md

 - 👋 Hi, I’m @Samuel-Hendryx-HCL
-  Samuel Hendryx

 - 👀 I’m interested in ...
-  🏢Work:    Java, Python, Android
+--🏢Work:    Java, Python, Android
-  🏓Fun:     4-Wheeling, Cars, Electronics, Music 👨‍👨‍👦‍👦Family: Austism Awareness and Understanding, Camping, Hiking, Sleeping
+--🏓Fun:     4-Wheeling, Cars, Electronics, Music --👨‍👨‍👦‍👦Family: Austism Awareness and Understanding, Camping, Hiking, Sleeping

 - 🌱 I’m currently learning ...
-  Java, Google API
+--Java, Google API

 - 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...
-  samuel.hendryx@HCL.com
+--samuel.hendryx@HCL.com

 <!---
 Samuel-Hendryx-HCL/Samuel-Hendryx-HCL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.